Skip to content

 projects/<hash>.json Per-project todos, scratchpad notes, project-specific prompts, and AI prompt overrides.
 Keyed by repo path hash, so multiple sessions on the same repo share data.

-session_data/<name>.json Per-session runtime data (idle state, status tracking).
+session_data/<name>.json Per-session runtime data — idle state, status, AI-generated session summaries.
 One file per session.

-settings.json AI provider configuration, repo search path, git graph commit count, default agent, tab visibility, cloud connection, password
+settings.json Global settings — AI provider configuration, repo search path, git graph commit count, default agent, tab visibility, cloud token, telemetry consent, scratch max-age, password, backup passphrase

 global.json Global prompt templates and global AI prompt templates